Judge denies request for new Goff trial

 Convicted murderer Megan Goff will not get a third trial, the judge in the case ruled Monday.

 Goff was re-tried last month in the 2006 shooting death of her estranged husband, Bill Goff.
 She claimed she acted in self- defense after years of emotional abuse.
-Her first trial, a bench trial before another visiting judge, ended with conviction on an aggravated murder trial.
+Her first trial, a bench trial before Visiting Judge Fred Crow, ended with conviction on an aggravated murder charge.
 That trial was overturned last year by the Ohio Supreme Court and a new trial ordered.
-A Lawrence County Common Pleas Jury convicted her of murder.
-She was sentenced to life in prison with the possibility of parole in 18 years.